 “Dangerous business, this is,” she said without looking directly at him.
 “I suppose it’s an occupational hazard of being a pilot.
 What was she like?”

 Patrick let the memories of Rei again flood back into his mind.
 “She was…special.
 Really beautiful, very smart, but awkward at the same time.
 Like someone who’s both old and young.”
-They both said nothing for a moment as Mary continue to apply the ointment to his face and arms.
+They both said nothing for a moment as Mari continue to apply the ointment to his face and arms.
 “She had this certain mystery about her, she wasn’t like any of us but more like what everyone used to call angels.”

 “And a halo.
 Always watching over you.”